Money to the Masses visited Habito to speak to Will, one of its mortgage experts, to ask all of your mortgage questions.

 Solicitors costs, usually they charge around £300 upfront and I would say that £2,000 is more than sufficient to cover your legal costs.

-Mortgages, sometimes they have arrangement fees, they can be added on to the mortgage balance so you don't necessarily need to pay that upfront but obviously you pay interest if you were to add it to the mortgage.
+Mortgages sometimes have arrangement fees that can be added to the mortgage balance so you don't necessarily need to pay that upfront but obviously, you pay interest if you were to add it to the mortgage.
 Typically they are about £1,000.

 Another cost to consider is stamp duty.
-If you are a first-time buyer and are looking to buy a property below £300,000 then you are exempt from stamp duty which is a saving of about £5,000.
-Anything over and above that means you would pay stamp duty.
-There are plenty of websites that have stamp duty calculators so it's really important that you review that aswell.
+If you are a first-time buyer and are looking to buy a property below £425,000 then you are exempt from paying stamp duty.
+A house sold for over and above £425,000 means you would pay stamp duty.
+There are plenty of websites that have stamp duty calculators so it's really important that you review that as well.
 You can find more information on the current stamp duty fees in this article.

 Broker fees, some brokers will charge up to £1,000 for their advice.
 I would always recommend a broker that doesn't charge any fees as that is one less fee to worry about.
-One key cost I would say is to make sure you have money for the house warming party!
+Our article 'How much do mortgage advisers cost?' has more information.

 I would never say there is a set type of mortgage which is suited to first-time buyers.
 What we tend to find is that a lot of first-time buyers go for a fixed-rate product, they might have come from rented accommodation where they used to pay the same amount each month, therefore a fixed rate would give you that stability of payments so you know exactly what you are paying on a monthly basis.

-One thing I would think about is, are you looking to move in the next two/three/five years, is there going to be any changes to your circumstances, for example, a change of job or are you looking to get married, children on the way?
+One thing I would think about is, are you looking to move in the next 2/3/5 years?
+Is there going to be any changes to your circumstances, for example, a change of job or are you looking to get married, children on the way?

 These are all factors you need to consider when thinking about what product is most suited to you.
 Again your broker will talk you through what your plans are and what is the best product for you.

 Ultimately they are there to give you advice and to arrange your mortgage for you.
-However, don't feel you need to have a property in mind if you just wanted to know how much you can borrow they will talk you through that.
-They will provide you with the maximum you can borrow, the monthly costs and they can also give you something called a 'mortgage in principle', which is a confirmation in writing as to how much you can borrow.
+However, don't feel you need to have a property in mind.
+If you just want to know how much you can borrow, they will talk you through that.
+They will provide you with the maximum you can borrow and the monthly costs and they can also give you something called a 'mortgage in principle', which is a confirmation in writing as to how much you can borrow.

-They can be, yes, some will charge up to £1,000 and beyond but several brokers don't charge any fees whatsoever, so I would certainly recommend going for one like Habito that doesn't charge a fee.
+They can be, yes.
+Some will charge up to £1,000 and beyond, but several brokers don't charge any fees whatsoever, so I would certainly recommend going for one like Habito which doesn't charge a fee.

-6 - If you go for a free mortgage broker, do you get an inferior service than a paid-for broker?
+6) If you go for a free mortgage broker, do you get an inferior service than with a paid-for broker?